Afghanistan–Iran relations: Post-1979

-In December 1979, the Soviet Union sent around 100,000 troops to the Democratic Republic of Afghanistan to assist the PDPA government against a nationwide mujahideen insurgency.
+In December 1979, the Soviet Union sent around 100,000 troops to Afghanistan to assist the PDPA government against a nationwide mujahideen insurgency.
 The mujahideen were made up of various groups that were trained by Pakistan, Saudi Arabia, and the United States.
-A number of revolutionary Shi'a groups took control of parts of Hazarajat in 1979 in opposition to the mujahideen groups, and had ties to the Iranian government.
+The "Tehran Eight", a Shi'a mujahideen coalition took control of parts of Hazarajat in 1979 in opposition to the Communist occupation or other Sunni mujahideen groups, and had ties to the Iranian government.
 After the death of Khomeini in 1989, the Iranian government encouraged many of the Shi'a groups to combine and establish the Hezb-e Wahdat, hoping that they would be included in international negotiations.
 Between the Soviet Union's withdrawal in February 1989 and the fall from power of president Najibullah in April 1992, Iran supported the PDPA government.
 In the words of historian Barnett Rubin, "Iran saw the Soviet-backed Kabul government as the main force blocking the takeover of Afghanistan by Sunni Wahhabi parties backed by these three countries [Pakistan, Saudi Arabia, and the United States].
 Although it continued to support Shia parties politically, it did not support their making war on the Najibullah government."
 In the meantime, over a million Afghan refugees were allowed to enter Iran.

-In the early 1990s, following the collapse of Najib-Allāh’s communist regime in 1992 and amid mounting economic and social strains within Iran, including rising unemployment, Afghan refugees increasingly became targets of systematic harassment by Iranian authorities.
+In the early 1990s, following the collapse of Najibullah’s Communist regime in 1992 and amid mounting economic and social strains within Iran, including rising unemployment, Afghan refugees increasingly became targets of systematic harassment by Iranian authorities.
 This included the denial of access to public education for Afghan children, the confiscation of identity documents, and widespread deportations, often accompanied by physical abuse and extortion, especially for those without legal status.

 In an effort to manage the growing refugee population and formalize their presence, Iranian authorities issued over 500,000 temporary registration cards to undocumented or newly arrived Afghans in 1993.
 However, the majority of these permits were revoked by 1996, once again exposing many refugees to the risk of detention and forced removal.

-Following the emergence of the Taliban government and their harsh treatment of Afghanistan's minorities, Iran stepped up assistance to the Northern Alliance.
+Following the emergence of the First Taliban regime and their harsh treatment of Afghanistan's minorities, Iran stepped up assistance to the Northern Alliance.
 Relations with the Taliban deteriorated further in 1998 after Taliban forces seized the Iranian consulate in the northern Afghan city of Mazar-i-Sharif and executed Iranian diplomats.